JethroPeng/MOS/README.md

 ```
 bash scripts/run_${DATASET_NAME}.sh
 ```
-Please note that in the `.sh` file, you need to specify the root directory of the dataset.
+Please note that in the `.sh` file, you need to specify the root directory of the dataset and DINO weight.

 ### Checkpoints